 I pledge to:

-Asian carp isn’t just a Tennessee issue.
+Invasive carp isn’t just a Tennessee issue.
 It’s a national issue that requires a national response.
-To stop Asian carp, I will ask local, state, and federal lawmakers to pay attention to the issue and devote more resources to address it.
+To stop invasive carp, I will ask local, state, and federal lawmakers to pay attention to the issue and devote more resources to address it.

 (The best place to start is to send your legislators an email right now.
 It only takes minutes!)